Telefonica/toolium/docs/visual_testing.rst

         context.config_files.set_visual_baseline_directory('resources/baseline')
         toolium_before_all(context)

-When using nose, it can also be configured in `setUp` method:
+When using nose2, it can also be configured in `setUp` method:

 .. code:: python